Ladies and Gentlemen,

-Another day, I accompanied the General in a visit to same unit at its rear camp.
-At that unit, there was a Sergeant going by the name of Thien, a native of Quang Nam with a giant stature, whose feet’s size was unusually big and the military supply did not carry a boot’s size that fit his feet.
-Consequently, he had to content to wear a pair of rubber sandals which really did not go with his military uniform.
-I did not how the General learn about his predicament, because as soon as he arrived at the camp, the first thing he asked was to see the Sergeant.
+Another day, I accompanied the General in a visit to the same unit at its rear camp.
+At that unit, a Sergeant was going by the name of Thien, a native of Quang Nam with a giant stature, whose feet’s size was unusually big and the military supply did not carry a boot’s size that fit his feet.
+Consequently, he had to content to wear a pair of rubber sandals that did not go with his military outfit.
+I did not how the General learned about his predicament because as soon as he arrived at the camp, the first thing he asked was to see the Sergeant.
 Then he gave the order to take the money from a special fund to buy a pair of boots built to fit American soldiers’ size at the flea market.
 From there on, our Sergeant proudly paraded around, feeling he was an adequate soldier from head to toe!

 The General also focused on the welfare of his soldiers’ families.
 When he saw that there were no funds to built housing for the soldiers’ families, he coordinated with his American advisor to request the American units garrisoned in the area to contribute building materials to build housing for the 22nd Infantry Division soldiers’ families.

 A clinic and a maternity facility reserved for soldiers’ families were built with all the amenities.
-22nd Military Medical Battalion provided doctors, nurses and medicines to provide health and maternity cares for soldiers’ spouses and children.
+22nd Military Medical Battalion provided doctors, nurses, and medicines to provide health and maternity care for soldiers’ spouses and children.

 Furthermore, he also had a vocation training facility built.
 Many classes teaching tailoring lead to job security for the soldiers’ spouses and children.